Montgomery Metro Area Report

 Montgomery Component Index Analysis

-- US Economy: Montgomery business leaders are anticipating growth in the U.S. economy this quarter with a strongly confident index of 70.0.
-This is 10.8 points above the Q1 2021 index.
+- US Economy: Panelists in Montgomery are anticipating an improvement over last quarter’s conditions in the national economy, with a strongly positive index of 73.5.
+This index is 3.5 points above the Q2 2021 U.S. outlook.

 Montgomery Response Breakdown